-Structure your interview in a way that, even if the interview is largely unsuccessful, you will still retrieve some of the information you needed.
+Structure your interview in a way that, even if the interview does not go as you hope, you will still retrieve some of the information you needed.

 - 1. Warm up (establishing a human relationship or a mutual bond)